VolkanSah/ModSecurity-Webserver-Protection-Guide/README.md

 Here are the general steps you can follow to use RKHunter with ModSecurity on both Apache and Nginx:

--> Install RKHunter on your system.
+- Install RKHunter on your system.
 The installation process will vary depending on your operating system.
-You can refer to the official RKHunter documentation for installation instructions on your specific OS.

--> Create a new ModSecurity rule to check for RKHunter warnings.
+- Create a new ModSecurity rule to check for RKHunter warnings.
 You can create a new rule that checks for the presence of specific strings in the output of the RKHunter command.
 Here is an example rule:
 ```bash
 SecRule ARGS "@rx /usr/bin/rkhunter" \
   "id:12348,\